Mammoth Hot Springs, Upper Terraces

 Immediately south of New Highland Terrace, Orange Spring Mound appears.
 This impressive mound on Highland Terrace is an intermittently active hot spring supported by a fissure ridge.
 Due to the low water discharge it is growing quite slowly and has built up the characteristic cone shape over a long period of time.

-For long years the central vent on top of the mound had been the dominant one, but since 2009 the discharge gradually shifted to a vent on the nothwestern flank and rendered the central vent almost dry.
+For long years the central vent of Orange Spring on top of the mound had been the dominant one, but since 2009 the discharge gradually shifted to a vent on the nothwestern flank and rendered the central vent almost dry.
 Of course, all vents are part of the same fissure, but the hot water conducting vein system is obviously constantly reshaping itself.

 Tangerine Spring is one of the cones of Orange Spring Mound and fed through the same fissure, but has gotten an own name.